SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

     "This will add a 'provider' (a stylesheet)" self addCSSProviderFromString: '.header {color: red; font-weight: bold}'
 ```
-And in the application initialization we declare that the configuration should be use for Gtk.
+And in the application initialization, we declare that the configuration should be used for Gtk.

 ```language=Smalltalk
 ImdbApp >> initialize